devopsmike-01/Nexus-learning-repo/README.md

 # Nexus-learning-repo

-This repo is maintained by [Devops with Mike](https://www.youtube.com/@DevOpsWithMike0/videos/)
+- This repo is maintained by [Devops with Mike](https://www.youtube.com/@DevOpsWithMike0/videos/)

-For Cloud and DevOps interview preparation, use this platform [Wandaprep](http://www.wandaprep.com/)
+- For interview preparation, use this platform [Wandaprep](http://www.wandaprep.com/)

-**Nexus Repository**
+- Visit my website for more inquiries and support [DevOpswithMike](https://devopswithmike.tech/).

 Apache Maven integrates with Nexus Repository Manager to host and manage artifacts, allowing teams to share and access project dependencies efficiently.
 Using Maven’s distribution Management configuration, artifacts (e.g., JAR/WAR files) can be deployed to a Nexus repository and made accessible to other projects or team members.
 This setup is particularly useful for managing versioned builds and for facilitating dependency sharing in CI/CD workflows.